apache/camel/tooling/archetypes/camel-archetype-spring/src/main/resources/archetype-resources/ReadMe.txt

     mvn install

-To run this example either embed the jar inside Spring or to run the route from within Maven try
+To run this project with Maven use

     mvn camel:run